johnfedoruk/bangular/aio/content/guide/router.md

 <div class="l-sub-section">

 Two older properties are still available.
-They are less capable than their replacements, discouraged, and may be deprecated in a future Angular version.
+They are less capable than their replacements, discouraged, and may be deprecated in a future Bangular version.

 **`params`** &mdash; An `Observable` that contains the required and [optional parameters](#optional-route-parameters) specific to the route.
 Use `paramMap` instead.